yilinding1017/SketchIt-App/readme.md

 3. ##### Menubar

+   (Note that each of the following menu items has an accelerator corresponding to it)

    - File

      - **New**: create a new blank drawing with prompt to save before opening a new file